Swedish English

 Learn More

-Look up at the sky, a clear and starry night.
-The atmosphere that gives us our blue skies during the day seems to be pulled aside, giving you a clear view of the universe around us.
+Look up at the sky on a clear, starry night.
+It feels as if the atmosphere that gives us blue skies during the day has pulled back, revealing the vast universe above.

 Aurora Borealis Live